NITCbase/nitcbase.github.io/docs/Design/Block Access Layer.md

 The *block access layer also provides an interface to the above layers in terms of records instead of disk blocks*.
 Hence, the Block Access layer processes the requests for update/retrieval from the algebra and schema layers and works with disk blocks that are buffered by the *<Link to="/docs/Design/Buffer%20Layer"> Buffer layer </Link>)*.

 NITCbase follows an Object-Oriented design for Block Access Layer.
-The class diagram is as shown below.
+The class definition is as shown below.

 ---